 My adventure started at Bristol airport with a bang.
 A shoe lace on one walking boot got stuck in a hook on the other.
 Before I had time to think, I feel to the floor really sharply.
 I had my backpack on my back, a rucksack on my front and a side gym type bag on one shoulder.
 The weight of the bags propelled me forward too.
 It was literally so painful and so embarrassing at the same time.
 People didn’t know what to do and were trying not to laugh (I don’t blame them, it must have been hilarious to watch!)
 Luckily, the rest of my travel went well and I arrived safely at Santiago.
 Apart from being pulled to one side on arrival and having all of my bags searched (thanks to one piece of fruit and a sniffer dog) everything was good.

 By the time we got to Miraflores in Peru, I looked unwell.
 I was fatigued, pale and had a sickly appearance.
 I had also been in bed unable to move for days with some sort of infection.
 My joints were not just stiff but sore and I was experiencing pain in my hips, knees and lower back.
 The most worrying change though was the significant and rapid decline in my mental health.
-I don’t know how it came on but all I know is that when I was in Peru I was feeling really depressed and very anxious.
-I had been sending emails back and forth to my mum and the dermatologist as the continuing increase in hair loss was worrying and upsetting me beyond belief.
-Things came to a head when I was Skyping my mum from the bathroom floor of our Peruvian hostel.
+I don’t know how it materialised but all I know is that when I was in Peru I was feeling really depressed and very anxious.
+I had been sending emails back and forth to my mum and the dermatologist as the continuing increase in hair loss was worrying ad upsetting me beyond belief.
+Things came to a head when I was video calling my mum from the bathroom floor of our Peruvian hostel.
 I was distressed and crying my eyes out.
-I knew that I had no choice but to book my return flight and to head home.
+In this moment, I knew that I had no choice but to book my return flight and to head home.